chaliuu/UNO-game/README.md

 # UNO-game
-A Uno game with built in AI to be played on an ARM Soc connected to a VGA display
+An Uno game with built in AI to be played on an ARM Soc connected to a VGA display

-"bello" we working hard i need sleep

 ### Background
 This program is an attempt at imitating a digital version of the popular card game UNO.
 The rules of the game are almost entirely based on official UNO rules except for the fact players are